dojo/docs/dojox/grid/EnhancedGrid/plugins/Menus.rst

   grid.selection.getSelected()

-2. When `Selector <Selector>`_ plugin if turned on, we can get the selected rows/column/cell with the following way:
+2. When :ref:`Selector <Selector>` plugin if turned on, we can get the selected rows/column/cell with the following way:

 .. code-block :: javascript
   :linenos:

   grid.plugin('selector').getSelected('row'|'col'|'cell');

-More details please refer to `Selector <Selector>`_ plugin
+More details please refer to :ref:`Selector <Selector>` plugin

 ========
 See Also
 ========

-* `dojox.grid.EnhancedGrid <dojox/grid/EnhancedGrid>`_ - The enhanced grid supporting plugins
+* :ref:`dojox.grid.EnhancedGrid <dojox/grid/EnhancedGrid>` - The enhanced grid supporting plugins
-* `dojox.grid.EnhancedGrid.plugins <dojox/grid/EnhancedGrid/plugins>`_ - Overview of the plugins of enhanced grid
+* :ref:`dojox.grid.EnhancedGrid.plugins <dojox/grid/EnhancedGrid/plugins>` - Overview of the plugins of enhanced grid